inbravo/aws-feature-set/README.md

 ### EC2 Security Groups
 - A security group is a virtual firewall.
 - First line of defense.
 Network ACLs are second line.
-- 1 instance can have multiple security groups.
+- Single instance can have multiple security groups.
 As each security group only "allows" inbound traffic, there will never be a conflict on security group rules.
 - Security group changes are applied immediately.
 - Security groups are "stateful".
 Rules added as inbound rules – automatic outbound rules are added.
 Response back on the same channel.
 NACLs are stateless.
 - All inbound traffic is blocked by default.
 You have to allow specific inbound rules for protocols